bigwiv/Biopython-cn/chr9.rst

     >>> record["IdList"]
     ['126789333', '37222967', '37222966', '37222965', ..., '61585492']

-Each of the IDs (126789333, 37222967, 37222966, °≠) is a GenBank
-identifier.
-See section?\ `9.6 <#sec:efetch>`__ for information on how to actually download these GenBank records.
+Each of the IDs (126789333, 37222967, 37222966, ‚Ä¶) is a GenBank identifier.
+See section \ `9.6 <#sec:efetch>`__ for information on how to actually download these GenBank records.

 Note that instead of a species name like ``Cypripedioideae[Orgn]``, you can restrict the search using an NCBI taxon identifier, here this would be ``txid158330[Orgn]``.
-This isn°Øt currently documented on the ESearch help page - the NCBI explained this in reply to an email query.
+This isn‚Äôt currently documented on the ESearch help page - the NCBI explained this in reply to an email query.
 You can often deduce the search term formatting by playing with the Entrez web interface.
 For example, including ``complete[prop]`` in a genome search restricts to just completed genomes.

-As a final example, let°Øs get a list of computational journal titles:
+As a final example, let‚Äôs get a list of computational journal titles:

 .. code:: verbatim